Keentony/Project-AHc1-1/README.md

 %Project AHc1-1
 close, clc

 %Stating constants
-% With lambda = 0 we are solving Poisson's 2D equation
-PI = 4*atan(1);
+%With lambda = 0 we are solving Poisson's 2D equation PI = 4*atan(1);
 % ax, bx, ay, and by were left as is for the sake of modularity ax = -PI;